bnb-chain/greenfield-cmd/README.md

 The principal is need to be set by --grantee which indicates a greenfield account or --groupId which indicates group id.

-The object policy action can be "create", "delete", "copy", "get" , "execute", "list" or "all".
+The object policy action can be "create", "delete", "copy", "get" , "execute", "list", "update" or "all".
-The bucket policy actions can be "update", "delete", "create", "list", "update", "getObj", "createObj" and so on.
+The bucket policy actions can be "update", "delete",  "list", "update", "createObj", "deleteObj", "copyObj", "getObj", "executeObj" or "all".The actions which contain Obj means it is an action for the objects in the bucket.
-The group policy actions can be "update", "delete" or all, update indicates the update-group-member action.
+The group policy actions can be "update", "delete" or "all".

 The policy effect can set to be "allow" or "deny" by --effect

-If it is an object policy, actions can be the following: create, delete, copy, get, execute, list, update or all.
-If it is a bucket policy, actions can be the following: delete, update, createObj, deleteObj, copyObj, getObj, executeObj, list or all.
-The actions which contain Obj means it is an action for the objects in the bucket.
-If it is a group policy, actions can be the following: update, delete or all.

 Put policy examples:
 ```